r10513/Arch-installer/README.md

 It is mandatory to have a fat / fat32 partition for grub.
 In case of dual boot systems (windows / linux) I normally place grub in the EFI partition.
-I am also mounting a windows partition /sda3 in my case.
+I am also mounting a windows partition (/sda3 in my case).
 The script could be easily adjusted to ask you for the name of that partition..

 The script works also under QEMU (or proxmox).

 Double checks the locales.
-I used mine: they may not work for you.
+Mine may not work for you.

 The script is fundamentally divided in two steps.
 The "start install" does the basic stuff (such as partitioning), and then it downloads a second script (base_system)